ChrisTitusTech/winutil/docs/index.md

    ```ps
    irm christitus.com/win | iex
    ```
-   This is the newest development release.
-It is recommended for testing purposes and may cause issues.
+   This is a development release.
+It is exists for developers to test the utility and report/fix bugs before they get added into the stable release.